 In the 6-month controlled trials adverse events associated with infusion (selected events occurring during or within 24 hours of infusion) were reported by 6.9 % of patients in the tocilizumab 8 mg/kg plus DMARD group and 5.1 % of patients in the placebo plus DMARD group.
 Events reported during the infusion were primarily episodes of hypertension; events reported within 24 hours of finishing an infusion were headache and skin reactions (rash, urticaria).
 These events were not treatment limiting.

-The rate of anaphylactic reactions (occurring in a total of 8/4,009 patients, 0.2 %) was several fold higher with the 4 mg/kg dose, compared to the 8 mg/kg dose.
-Clinically significant hypersensitivity reactions associated with tocilizumab and requiring treatment discontinuation were reported in a total of 56 out of 4,009 patients (1.4 %) treated during the controlled and open label clinical trials.
+The rate of anaphylactic reactions (occurring in a total of 8/4 009 patients, 0.2 %) was several fold higher with the 4 mg/kg dose, compared to the 8 mg/kg dose.
+Clinically significant hypersensitivity reactions associated with tocilizumab and requiring treatment discontinuation were reported in a total of 56 out of 4 009 patients (1.4 %) treated during the controlled and open label clinical trials.
 These reactions were generally observed during the second to fifth infusions of tocilizumab (see section 4.4).
 Fatal anaphylaxis has been reported after marketing authorisation during treatment with intravenous tocilizumab (see section 4.4).

 Immunogenicity

-A total of 2,876 patients have been tested for anti-tocilizumab antibodies in the 6-month controlled clinical trials.
+A total of 2 876 patients have been tested for anti-tocilizumab antibodies in the 6-month controlled clinical trials.
 Of the 46 patients (1.6 %) who developed anti-tocilizumab antibodies, 6 had an associated medically significant hypersensitivity reaction, of which 5 led to permanent discontinuation of treatment.
 Thirty patients (1.1 %) developed neutralising antibodies.

 Neutrophils